mozilla/nunjucks/docs/api.md

 ### Be Careful!

-Nunjucks is synchronous by default.
+Govjucks is synchronous by default.
 Because of this, you need to follow a few rules when writing asynchronous templates:

 * Always use the async API. `render` should take a function that takes